Manage repository items

 - The screenshot can only be updated if the path for the UI element is still valid and the containing application is running, with the UI element visible.
 If this isn’t the case, an error message is displayed.

-Sometimes it can be hard to tell which UI element a repository item references exactly.
-When you click Highlight element, Ranorex will highlight the UI element in the containing application.
-Of course this will only work if Ranorex can find the element, i.e. if the containing application is running and the path to the element is correct.
+Sometimes it can be hard to determine exactly which UI element a repository item references.
+When you click Highlight element, Ranorex Studio will highlight the UI element in the containing application.
+Of course, this will only work if Ranorex Studio can find the element, i.e. if the containing application is running and the path to the element is correct.

 Highlighting a repository item